ycombinator/cloud-billing-golden-deployment/API.md

-## Deployment Templates
+## Deployment Configurations

-Deployment templates define the overall template of a golden deployment.
+Deployment configurations define the overall template of a golden deployment.
 When a [test scenario](#Test_Scenarios) starts executing, it spins up a new deployment (or ensures that one already exists).
-This deployment is templateured according to the deployment template specified in the test scenario.
+This deployment is templateured according to the deployment configuration specified in the test scenario.

-### Create or update a deployment template
+### Create or update a deployment configuration
 ```
 PUT /deployment_template/{template ID}
 {